What is runner’s knee?

 - Elevation to prevent further swelling

-In addition to the RICE method, your doctor may also recommend painkillers depending on your situation.
+In addition to the RICE method, your doctor may recommend painkillers depending on your situation.
 Knee pain exercises may also be recommended to help strengthen your knee.

 How OT&P can help